xoopscube/xupdate-store/docs/install.md

 4. Complete the Installation Wizard

 Follow the instructions of the Installation Wizard.
-Finally, get and deploy modules, preloads and themes from X-Update GUI.
+Finally, get and deploy modules, preloads and themes from X-Update dashboard.

-X-update ensures the latest code is always deploying modules, preloads and themes.
+X-update always deploys the latest code of modules, preloads, and themes.

 ### Administration Settings